rdevries-thoughtworks/leap_se/pages/docs/platform/details/ports.md

   <td>SMTPS</td>
   <td>mx</td>
   <td>465</td>
   <td>The client uses this port to submit outgoing email messages via SMTP over TLS.
-There is no easy way to change this, although you can create a custom <code>files/service-definitions/v1/smtp-service.json.erb</code> to do so.</td>
+There is no easy way to change this, although you can create a custom <code>files/service-definitions/v1/smtp-service.json.erb</code> to do so.
+This will be changed to port 443 in the future.</td>
 </tr>
 <tr>
   <td>Soledad</td>
   <td>soledad</td>
   <td>2323</td>
   <td>The client uses this port to synchronize its storage data.
-This can be changed via the configuration property <code>soledad.port</code>.</td>
+This can be changed via the configuration property <code>soledad.port</code>.
+This will be changed to port 443 in the future.</td>
 </tr>
 <tr>
   <td>Nicknym</td>
   <td>webapp</td>
   <td>6425</td>
   <td>The client uses this port for discovering public keys.
-This can be changed via the configuration property <code>nickserver.port</code>.</td>
+This can be changed via the configuration property <code>nickserver.port</code>.
+This will be changed to port 443 in the future.</td>
 </tr>
 <tr>
   <td>OpenVPN</td>
   <td>openvpn</td>
   <td>80, 443, 53, 1194</td>
   <td>By default, OpenVPN gateways will listen on all those ports.
 This can be changed via the configuration property <code>openvpn.ports</code>.
-Note that these ports must be open for <code>openvpn.gateway_address</code>, but not for <code>ip_address</code>.</td>
+Note that these ports must be open for <code>openvpn.gateway_address</code>, not for <code>ip_address</code>.</td>
 </tr>
 <tr>
   <td>API</td>